purposefull/hmcrm/README.md

 1) Project standards - https://github.com/FriendsOfPHP/PHP-CS-Fixer

-2) Fork and open Pull Requests on opened isues
+2) Fork the repo and open Pull Requests on an opened issues